jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 ---
-title: 'cellular_raza: Agent-based modelling of cellular systems from a clean slate'
+title: 'cellular_raza: Agent-based modeling of cellular systems from a clean slate'
 tags:
   - rust
   - biology